CyrusF/CyrusF/README.md

 ### Projects
 * A deprecated webshell detection framework [CloudWalker](https://github.com/chaitin/cloudwalker).
 Open source and including some magic 🪄
 * A container runtime behavior analyzing tools.
 Using eBPF and some graph computing, which is my graduation project 🎉
-* Some real-time conputing system.
+* Some real-time computing system.
 More lighter than Flink something, and customizable 💡

 ### Working on
 * A streaming computing framework WITHOUT JAVA, such as Golang